 - Conclusion: Create a Balanced, Personal Home

-1. Introduction: Why Personalize Your Home Interiors?
+1. Why Personalize Your Home Interiors?

 2. Key Tips to Personalize Your Home Without Clutter